 DERMAPLANING REVEALS A DEWY GLOWING SKIN

 Dermaplaning is one of those Instant Gratification Treatments.
 It is a simple and safe way of exfoliating the epidermis.
-It is a quick non-invasive treatment for those who want a Deep Exfoliation.
+It is a quick non-invasive treatment for those who want a deep exfoliation.
 It is also a first choice for those who have excess vellus hair on the skin.
 Dermaplaning carefully removes the dead skin cells and facial hair from the epidermis.
 The hair often causes a buildup of dirt and oils in the follicles, so removing the hair gives the individual healthier smooth looking skin.
-Dermaplaning also allows for greater penetration of skincare products after waiting at least two for the skin to breathe after treatment and creates a flawless canvas for makeup to glide on smoothly.
+Dermaplaning also allows for greater penetration of skincare products after waiting at least two days for the skin to breathe after treatment and creates a flawless canvas for makeup to glide on smoothly.

 Dermaplaning is recommended for all skin types except those with acne skin.
 If you have deep acne, wait until breakouts are clear before trying this treatment.
 Always discuss any allergies or skin sensitivities before starting a treatment.

 Dermaplaning’s purpose is to give your skin an immediate exfoliation for a luminous glow.
 The benefits are dewy skin, faster cell turnover, smoother texture, reduces visibility of fine lines and wrinkles and exfoliates pores.
-It safely scrapes off the top layer of skin, so it is well suited for drier skin types and anyone who wants to get rid of peach fuzz.
+It safely scrapes off the top layer of skin so it is well suited for drier skin types and anyone who wants to get rid of peach fuzz.